followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxDataGrid/1 Configuration/onEditingStart.md

 <!--typeFunctionParamName1_field3-->model<!--/typeFunctionParamName1_field3-->
 <!--typeFunctionParamType1_field3-->object<!--/typeFunctionParamType1_field3-->
 <!--typeFunctionParamDescription1_field3-->
-Data that is available for binding against the element.
-Available only in the Knockout approach.
+The model data.
+Available only if Knockout is used.
 <!--/typeFunctionParamDescription1_field3-->
 <!--typeFunctionParamName1_field4-->data<!--/typeFunctionParamName1_field4-->
 <!--typeFunctionParamType1_field4-->object<!--/typeFunctionParamType1_field4-->
 <!--typeFunctionParamDescription1_field4-->
-The data object of the row.
+The data of a row to be edited.
 <!--/typeFunctionParamDescription1_field4-->
 <!--typeFunctionParamName1_field5-->key<!--/typeFunctionParamName1_field5-->
 <!--typeFunctionParamType1_field5-->any<!--/typeFunctionParamType1_field5-->
 <!--typeFunctionParamDescription1_field5-->
+The row's key.
+The key of an added but not yet saved row is **undefined**.
-The key of the row.
-If a field providing keys is not specified in a [data source](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/#dataSource), the whole data object is considered the key.
-If a row has not been transmitted to the data source yet, its key is **undefined**.
+If a field providing keys is not specified in the [data source](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/#dataSource), the whole data object is considered the key.
 <!--/typeFunctionParamDescription1_field5-->
 <!--typeFunctionParamName1_field6-->cancel<!--/typeFunctionParamName1_field6-->
 <!--typeFunctionParamType1_field6-->boolean<!--/typeFunctionParamType1_field6-->
 <!--typeFunctionParamDescription1_field6-->
-A flag allowing you to prevent the row from switching into the editing state.
+Allows you to cancel row editing.
 <!--/typeFunctionParamDescription1_field6-->
 <!--typeFunctionParamName1_field7-->column<!--/typeFunctionParamName1_field7-->
 <!--typeFunctionParamType1_field7-->object<!--/typeFunctionParamType1_field7-->
 <!--typeFunctionParamDescription1_field7-->
-The [options of the column](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columns) whose cell is switching into the editing state; useful in [batch edit mode](/Documentation/Guide/Widgets/DataGrid/Editing/#User_Interaction/Batch_Mode).
+The [configuration](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columns/) of the column whose cell is switching to the editing state.
+Available in the *'batch'* [editing mode](/Documentation/ApiReference/UI_Widgets/dxTreeList/Configuration/editing/#mode).
 <!--/typeFunctionParamDescription1_field7-->